WarwickRSE/ApplesToOranges/README.md

 EITHER copy the 5 header files from the include directory into an appropriate place, or copy and unpack the tarball and add to your build.

 The PhysicalTypes.hpp header provides common Physical named units, such as Position (a double precision 3-element vector with units of m) or Force (a double precision 3-element vector with units of kgms<sup>-2</sup>)
-After including the header you can also instantiate a type of arbitrary units; create a UnitCheckedType\<L, M, T, Storage\> where L is the exponent of length (m), M of mass (kg) and T of time (s).
+After including the header you can also instantiate a type of arbitrary units; create a UnitCheckedType\<L, M, T, Storage\>.
+L is the exponent of length (m), M of mass (kg) and T of time (s).
 Storage is the data storage type, which can be one of the built ins, scalar (dblscalar), 3-component or 4-component vector (dbl3vec or dbl4vec) or 3x3 or 4x4 tensor (dbl3tens or dbl4tens) all double precision; or can be ay other suitable storage type (see below).

-The code supports either Integral exponents for units (m<sup>2</sup> but not <m<sup>1/2</sup>) for C++17 or newer.
-Fractional exponent support requires C++20 and is enabled by setting -DUSE\_FRACTIONAL\_POWERS at the compile step.
+### Fractional exponents
+C++20 introduces support which allows us to cleanly implement fractional exponents, such as m<sup>1/2</sup>.
+While we believe this could be done pre-20, we do not support it - instead we roll over to Integer exponents only.
+To enable fractional exponent support with C++20 supporting compilers, set the define -DUSE\_FRACTIONAL\_POWERS at the compile step.

+Fractional powers mostly arise due to square-rooting etc, but can be instantiated directly if desired by creating an SF type with 2 parameter, the numerator and the denominator, such as SF{1,2} for 1/2, and creating a UnitChecked type with this as the relevant parameter.
+See example code for an example.

+Note: Fraction equality is strict - 1/2 is not the same entity as 2/4.
+As long as you never instantiate an unsimplified fraction, they will never arise from arithmetic, so this should not matter.

+### Example code
 The provided src/test.cpp and Makefile builds an example code showing how to use the code and demonstrating some of the features.